Perspective2077/Javascript-Notes/README.md

 plz inform any wrong knowledge / grammar if u see one at vdhayal336@gmail.com

+Try Learning things in github only because i might update notes as per requirement

 Feel free to delete this README.md file from zip file, if it's irritating u (i deleted it)